robert-lieck/pythontemplatepackage/README.md

 ### Folder Structure

-* Your source code goes into the `PythonPackageTemplate` directory (after renaming it to your package name).
+* Your source code goes into the `PythonTemplatePackage` directory (after renaming it to your package name).
 * Your unittests go into the `test` directory.
 * Your documentation goes into the `docs` directory.
 * The `.github` folder contains workflows for GitHub actions.